 These estimates assume that you do not need to remove any existing floor and that your subfloor is not concrete.
 Hardwood flooring distributors recommend adding a plywood underlayment as a moisture barrier when installing solid wood over concrete.

-Even if concrete does not appear to be leaking water (i.e., active leaks through cracks), it may still emit moisture which will wick up and create mold under the flooring.
+Even if the concrete does not appear to be leaking water (meaning no active leaks are coming through cracks), the concrete may still emit moisture which will wick up and create mold under the flooring.

 For your convenience, prices are expressed both in terms of whole-room installation (100 square feet) and per square foot.
-The most variable cost will be that of labor, since this tends to differ according to where you live.
+The most variable cost will be that of labor since this tends to differ according to where you live and who you hire.

-- A good rule of thumb for estimating floor installation labor costs is to take the purchase price of materials and add 50% of that cost to arrive at your total estimate.
+There's another good general rule of thumb for estimating floor installation labor costs.
+Take the purchase price of materials and add 50 percent of that cost to arrive at your total estimate.

-- Red oak is consistently the cheapest solid hardwood flooring you can buy, closely followed by white oak.
-Domestic cherry and imported Brazilian cabreuva are the most expensive.
+- Pine is consistently the cheapest solid hardwood flooring you can buy, closely followed by red and white oak.

 - Brazilian hardwoods like cherry and cabreuva are the most expensive flooring materials.

 - Incredibly tough woods such as those from South America especially Brazil will withstand damage from a pet's claws.